ayushthakursnu/DeepMutDTA_train_on_Parpi_Dataset/README.md

 ---

-# Label-Aware Contrastive Learning Enables Drug Discovery for Resistance Mutation Targets
+# Deep Contrastive Learning for High-Throughput Prediction of Drug Resistance Mutations from Sequences

 **DeepMutDTA** is a novel label-aware contrastive learning framework that deciphers the impact of protein mutations on drug-target affinity (DTA).
 This repository provides a comprehensive implementation designed to predict DTA while addressing challenges related to mutation-induced variations.
 By integrating advanced sequence-based models with a specialized fine-tuning mechanism, DeepMutDTA achieves robust performance even when experimental data are limited.